-- Read all of the information in the questions very carefully and respond appropriately. - ✓ Follow all instructions, including the number of words that you need to write. - ✓ Finish Writing Task 1 after about 20 minutes to allow enough time to answer Writing Task 2. - ✓ Remember that Writing Task 2 carries more marks, so you need plenty of time to answer it. - ✓ Make sure that for Task 1, you use figures or data from the visual information accurately. - ✓ Plan your ideas before you begin to write.
-For Writing Task 1, locate and select the most important pieces of information first.
-For Writing Task 2, take time to organise your ideas and argument. - ✓ Provide supporting evidence for any of your claims or views in Writing Task 2. - ✓ Leave time to check your answers for careless mistakes at the end.
+- ✓ Read all of the information in the questions very carefully and respond appropriately. - ✓ Follow all instructions, including the number of words that you need to write. - ✓ Finish Writing Task 1 after about 20 minutes to allow enough time to answer Writing Task 2. - ✓ Remember that Writing Task 2 carries more marks, so you need plenty of time to answer it. - ✓ Plan your ideas before you begin to write. - ✓ Provide supporting evidence for any of your claims or views in Writing Task 2. - Leave time to check your answers for careless mistakes at the end.
 Try to check for spelling mistakes, verb and subject agreement, singular/plural nouns, tense mistakes and problems of fluency. - ✓ Make sure all your ideas are relevant to the question. - ✓ Try to avoid repeating the same words and phrases too often.
-Try to use a range of vocabulary. - ✓ Make sure that you do not repeat the same idea too often explore different ideas to provide a well-balanced response.

-- ✓ Write as clearly as possible. - ✓ Produce organised and linked paragraphs and make sure that the style of your language is academic.
+Try to use a range of vocabulary. - Make sure that you do not repeat the same idea too often explore different ideas to provide a wellbalanced response. - ✓ Write as clearly as possible. - Produce organised and linked paragraphs, and make sure that the style of your language is appropriate.

-- × Don't write less than the required number of words. - × Don't use note form or bullet points. - ▼ Don't leave out any required information. - ➤ Don't waste your time learning essays by heart to use in the exam.
-You will be penalised for this and you will waste valuable time that could be spent developing good writing skills. - ➤ Don't simply copy words and phrases from the question paper try to use your own words at all times by paraphrasing the question.
+- × Don't write less than the required number of words. - × Don't repeat task instructions in your writing. - × Don't use note form or bullet points. - × Don't leave out any required information. - Don't waste your time learning essays by heart to use in the exam.
+You will be penalised for this and you will waste valuable time that could be spent developing good writing skills. - Don't simply copy words and phrases from the question paper try to use your own words at all times by paraphrasing the question.